cdervis/Polly2D/README.md

 ## Introduction

-Polly makes it easy to get started with C++ 2D game development using a clean, modern API.
+Polly is a framework that makes it easy to get started with C++ 2D game development using a clean, modern API, for beginners and experts alike.

-It's **not** a game engine and doesn't provide any kind of visual editor.
-Instead, it lets you define your game architecture however you desire it, and gives you all the necessary tools to do so.

-In short, it provides every audiovisual aspect necessary to comfortably make a 2D game using a pure C++, code-only approach.
+It provides every audiovisual aspect necessary to comfortably make a 2D game using a code-only approach.

 ![Cover image](Docs/assets/images/cover-1.webp)

 > [!NOTE]
 > Polly is currently in early development.
 Some things might be broken, not documented and many things change frequently.
-> Feedback is very much appreciated.
+> Feedback and contributions are very much appreciated.

 ```cpp
 // Minimal example